Knightscope, Inc. (NASDAQ: KSCP)

 Human security guards are one of both the largest expenses and the largest liabilities for companies.
-Knightscope’s robots are offered at an effective price of $4 to $11 per hour, compared with approximately $85 and $30 per hour for an armed off duty law enforcement officer and an unarmed security guard, respectively.
+Knightscope’s robots are offered at an effective price of $3 to $9 per hour, compared with approximately $85 for an armed off-duty law enforcement officer and $15 to $35 for an unarmed security guard.

 This innovation has the potential to drive considerable cost savings.
 Based on these estimates, manufacturing costs can be recovered as soon as the first year of operation.

-The ASRs and all the related technologies were developed ground up by the Company and are Made in the USA.
+The ASRs and the related technologies were developed ground up by the company and are Made in the USA.

 Chief Executive Officer William Santana Li is a veteran entrepreneur, a former executive at Ford Motor Company and the founder of GreenLeaf, a company that grew to be the world’s second-largest automotive recycler and is now part of LKQ Corporation (NASDAQ: LKQ).